prajakta-gaikwad/JavaScript/README.md

-## This project is to create a basic HTML web page and write a code that appends a table to that web page using a dataset in the form of an array of JavaScript objects.
+## This project is to create a basic HTML web page and write code that appends a table to it.
+Dataset used, is in the form of an array of JavaScript objects.

 ## Technology/Framework used:
 * JavaScript